The word omnivore is based on the Latin word “omni,” which means, “all,” or “everything.”

 What is an Omnivore Example

-A omnivore animal is one that can eat and digest plant matter and animal material as its main diet.
+An omnivore animal can eat and digest plant matter and animal material as its main diet.

 The omnivore is a flexible and opportunistic eater.
 They have learned to adapt their ability to take in nutrition from a variety of food sources.
-This makes them different than herbivores, which eat only plants, or carnivores who eat only meat.
+This makes them different from herbivores, which eat only plants, and carnivores which eat only meat.
 Many key traits distinguish and identify omnivorous animals.

 Omnivores: Characteristics

-The digestive system, enzyme profile, and hunting behaviors of omnivores are specific, allowing them to thrive and consume both animal and plant materials for their primary diet.
+The digestive system, enzyme profile, and hunting behaviours of omnivores are specific, allowing them to thrive and consume both animal and plant materials for their primary diet.

 Omnivore Diet